TEXT-S&P summary: Wipro Ltd.

 Wipro has lower client, sectoral, and geographic concentration than its larger Indian peers, Infosys Ltd. (BBB+/Negative/--) and Tata Consultancy Services Ltd. (BBB+/Negative/--).
 However, over 50% of Wipro’s revenue comes from the U.S.

 Wipro’s service delivery capabilities and cost competitiveness support its “satisfactory” business risk profile.
-The company’s workforce of over 1,40,000 employees is largely based out of India, which provides low-cost and skilled manpower.
-The IT services business contributes about 86% of Wipro’s revenues and more than 90% of operating income.
-The company’s EBITDA margins compare favorably with global IT services peers’, although they are weaker than larger Indian peers’.
-Wipro’s non-IT businesses include consumer care and lighting, infrastructure, and eco energy.
-We believe the non-IT businesses have a weaker profile and lower margins than the IT services business.
-The company recently decided to demerge its non-IT businesses into a new company.
-We view the process, which is likely to be completed by the end of the fiscal year ending March 31, 2014, as a positive.
+The company’s workforce of over 135,000 employees is largely based out of India, which provides low-cost and skilled manpower.
+The IT services business contributes about 75% of Wipro’s revenues and more than 90% of operating income.
+However, the company also has other businesses, including IT products, consumer care and lighting, infrastructure, and eco energy.
+We believe the non-IT service businesses have a weaker profile than the IT services business.
+Wipro’s EBITDA margins compare favorably with global IT services peers’, although they are weaker than larger Indian peers’.

-Wipro’s management of its foreign exchange earnings is more conservative than that of larger Indian IT peers, with relatively higher hedging.
-A 1% appreciation in the Indian rupee (INR) could lower the company’s operating margins by about 30-40 basis points.

-We expect Wipro’s revenues in fiscal years 2013 and 2014 to grow in line with the Indian IT services industry.
-We expect the company’s EBITDA margin for fiscal 2013 to fall slightly due to a weak pricing, moderate wage inflation (high single-digit), and utilization rates (excluding trainees) stabilizing at about 78% to 80%.
+We expect Wipro’s revenues in the fiscal years ending March 31, 2013 and 2014, to grow in line with the Indian IT services industry.
+We expect the company’s EBITDA margin for fiscal 2013 to slightly soften due to a weak pricing, moderate wage inflation (high single-digit), and stabilizing utilization rates (excluding trainees) at about 78% to 80%.
 However we expect the margin to be more than 19% for fiscal years 2013 and 2014, compared with 20% in fiscal 2012.
-Wipro’s revenue growth and EBITDA margins for the first half of fiscal 2013 were in line with our expectations.

 We expect Wipro’s financial risk profile and business position to mitigate the risk from a potential steep rise in the already high inflation in India or a sharp appreciation in the Indian rupee.
 We therefore believe that Wipro is likely to be able to service its obligations even if the sovereign comes under severe stress.